Integrations

 Layouts and the visual template editor

-When you use the visual template editor to insert components such as buttons and dividers into your email, Knock auto-generates CSS using a set of base component styles.
-You can find these styles in the section below, where we also cover updating these styles to match your design system.
+When you insert components like buttons and dividers from the visual editor, Knock auto-generates CSS from a set of base component styles (see below), which you can override to match your design system.

 Updating base component styles